 Your level of pain can vary depending on how severe your ankle sprain is.
 At its worst, the ligaments may not just become damaged but may also rupture.
 Sometimes, other muscles that cross the ankle joint may also get injured in the sprain, with very similar symptoms.
 This is why it’s important to have your injuries checked by a podiatrist.

 When you first sprain your ankle, apply ice to your ankle and avoid any movements that cause you pain.

 Next, see your podiatrist.
 At Masterton Foot Clinic, we create a unique treatment plan that will let your ankle heal the right way, while minimising your risk of developing chronic ankle instability.
-We often use strapping to minimise any further stress on your damaged ankle ligaments, thereby reducing painful symptoms.
+As a temporary measure, we often use strapping to minimise any further stress on your damaged ankle ligaments, thereby reducing painful symptoms.

 From the results of your assessment with us, we may also suggest tools like orthotics if we find that your foot posture and other biomechanical factors may also be predisposing you to ongoing ankle sprains.
 These will function to help prevent your foot from rolling outwards (or inwards).

 If you already have some level of instability, we can help strengthen your ankle so you can enjoy the activities and sports you love without pain and at your best performance.